b4ux1t3/adventofcode2015/day1/README.md

 To what floor do the instructions take Santa?

+#Part 2

+Now, given the same instructions, find the position of the first character that causes him to enter the basement (floor -1).
+The first character in the instructions has position 1, the second character has position 2, and so on.

+For example:

+`)` causes him to enter the basement at character position 1.
+`()())` causes him to enter the basement at character position 5.
+What is the position of the character that causes Santa to first enter the basement?

 #Instructions

 The only thing you have to do for this program is to make sure you have a file that is named `randout` in the same directory as the executable (or as the `.go` file if you use `go run`).
 You can change it to use the `input` file by changing the code and rebuilding the executable.